PavanRaju7/British-Airways-virtual-internship/README.md

 * Sentiment Analysis: Used NLP and machine learning to categorize reviews as positive or negative.

-* Visualization: Created graphical representations with Matplotlib and Seaborn for pattern identification.

 * Analyzed 1000 Customer Reviews, Resulting in 538 Positive, 347 Negative, and 115 Neutral Sentiments, Offering
   Comprehensive Insights for Actionable Decision-Making.